 I’ve written about a couple of other Mexican places before (Rosa del Raval and Tlaxcal), but as I explore this city, I keep finding more surprises; I think I might have found the best one yet!
 This one’s so popular, yet so small that I don’t think I’d have found it if it weren’t for a recommendation from a friend of a friend of a friend (who is Mexican).

 Many spots in El Raval are a squeeze, especially at peak times, and this one’s no exception.
 With only two tables, most clients here find themselves sharing tables, battling for bar/ledge space, or waiting outside for others to finish up.
 Even the staff seem crammed in behind the bar working frantically to get everyone fed.
-But rather than taking away from the experience, this gives the spot incredible energy and a really informal vibe.
+As you can imagine, there’s almost always a waiting list, and the wait time often gets to ridiculous lengths.

-Most importantly, the food here is exceptional.
+However, good food comes to those who wait.
 There are tacos, quesadillas and a few other Mexican street food bits and bobs on offer, each one I’ve tried being absolutely delicious.
 The servings are plentiful so be careful, don’t order too much!
 There’s also a nice selection of interesting drinks, and because the place isn’t much of a sit-down restaurant and it’s also open until late, your night can double as a boozy bar experience if you so wish.

-If you want the good stuff with less stress, go at a quieter time, like lunchtime or early evening, and also bring cash with you, no cards accepted!
+If you want the good stuff with less stress, go at a quieter time like lunchtime or early evening, and remember to bring cash, no cards accepted unfortunately.